vaibhav5140/Assignment-ORU/README.md

 GET /users/last-name-quote-email

--The UserModel.find() function is used with a query object containing the following conditions:
+- The UserModel.find() function is used with a query object containing the following conditions:
-    -last_name: { $regex: /^M/i } - Users with a last name starting with 'M' (case-insensitive regex).
+    - last_name: { $regex: /^M/i } - Users with a last name starting with 'M' (case-insensitive regex).
-    -email: { $regex: /M/i } - Users with an email containing 'M' (case-insensitive regex).
+    - email: { $regex: /M/i } - Users with an email containing 'M' (case-insensitive regex).
-    -$expr: { $gt: [{ $strLenCP: "$quote" }, 15] } - Users with a quote length greater than 15 characters.
+    - $expr: { $gt: [{ $strLenCP: "$quote" }, 15] } - Users with a quote length greater than 15 characters.
--The retrieved users are then sent as a JSON response using res.json(users).
+- The retrieved users are then sent as a JSON response using res.json(users).

 ### Response